MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 You can opt out from new data model site creation by disabling the **Upgrade to modern data model for new sites** option from top tool bar.
 Disabling the enhanced data model won't remove the solution packages or delete any websites.

 Existing websites created using the enhanced data model will continue to operate.
 Any new website created will use the standard data model.

-## Update enhanced data model packages

-When new data model packages (**Power Pages Core**) updates are available, you'll see a message in the Power Platform admin center.

-Select the package and then select **Update** to install the latest packages.

-The **Update** option will be enabled once the new package is available.
-See [Update the Power Pages solution](../admin/update-solution.md#view-package-details).

 ## Create a website with an enhanced data model